-- o Screening for lung cancer with low dose computed tomography (LDCT) - This screening includes a CT scan that requires prior authorization even when using your POS benefit.
-Most of the time, the ordering provider contacts American Imaging Management (AIM) at 1-800-920-1250 to get the prior authorization; however, you always have the right to request an authorization.
-If services are approved under your POS benefit, your POS cost sharing will apply. - LDCT counseling does not require authorization. - o Skilled nursing facility (SNF) care - All skilled nursing facility care requires prior authorization even when using your POS benefit.
-Most of the time, the skilled nursing facility or ordering provider contacts us to get the prior authorization; however, you always have the right to request an authorization.
+- Most of the time, the ordering provider contacts us to get the prior authorization; however, you always have the right to request an authorization.
+If services are approved under your POS benefit, your POS cost sharing will apply. - Services and procedures without specific CPT codes (unlisted services and procedures) require prior authorization even when using your POS benefit.
+Most of the time, the ordering provider contacts us to get the prior authorization; however, you always have the right to request an authorization.
+If services are approved under your POS benefit, your POS cost sharing will apply. - Partial hospitalization services - All partial hospitalization services may require prior authorization even when using your POS benefit.
+You or the ordering provider should contact us to get the prior authorization.
+If services are approved under your POS benefit, your POS cost sharing will apply. - o Prosthetic devices and related supplies - All prosthetic devices and some supplies require prior authorization even when using your POS benefit. - For in-network benefits, you or the ordering provider should contact Providence Home Services at 1-800-762-1253 to request a prior authorization. - When using your POS benefit, you or the ordering provider should contact us to request a prior authorization.
+If approved, your POS cost sharing will apply. - o Screening for lung cancer with low dose computed tomography (LDCT) - This screening includes a CT scan that requires prior authorization even when using your POS benefit.
+Most of the time, the ordering provider contacts --- the imaging benefit administrator to get the prior authorization; however, you always have the right to request an authorization.
+See Chapter 2, Section 1 for contact information.
+If services are approved under your POS benefit, your POS cost sharing will apply. - LDCT counseling does not require authorization. - Skilled nursing facility (SNF) care - All skilled nursing facility care requires notification, even when using your POS benefit.
+Most of the time, the skilled nursing facility or ordering provider contacts us; however, you always have the right to notify us.
 If services are approved under your POS benefit, your POS cost sharing will apply. - Vision care Medical vision hardware - Medical vision hardware may require prior authorization even when using your POS benefit.
 You or the ordering provider should contact us to inquire about prior authorization.
 If services are approved under your POS benefit, your POS cost sharing will apply. - The following services are excluded as Point-of-Service (POS) benefits.
-They must be provided by in-network providers and do require a prior authorization: - Organ and bone marrow transplants, including pre-transplant evaluations and HLA typing, require prior authorization.
+They must be provided by in-network providers and do require a prior authorization:

+Organ and bone marrow transplants, including pre-transplant evaluations and HLA typing, require prior authorization.
 The transplant facility or ordering provider is responsible for contacting us to get the prior authorization.